TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Problem Statement and Training Data-Collection Pipeline

-To achieve this, we first train an agent until convergence using all the observable variables as the state $s^t = [x^t_1, x^t_2... x^t_N]$, where $s^t \in \mathcal{S}$ and $x_i$ is a realization of $X_i \in \mathcal{X}$.
-We then isolate the actions $ {A}$ and state variable distributions $ {\mathcal{X}}$ (see Section \ref{sec:rl} for the definition of $ {A}$ and $ {\mathcal{X}}$).
-Subsequently, we identify the state variables upon which the agent's actions exhibit zero dependence.
-Therefore, these variables are irrelevant during the training of the agent and can be excluded from the state representation.
-The remaining set of variables ${\mathcal{X}}_*$ are a minimal subset ${\mathcal{X}}_* \subseteq {\mathcal{X}}$, which, when observed, reduce the entropy of ${A}$ identically to the complete set of variables ${\mathcal{X}}$ \citep{brown12}.
+Because TERC operates on distributions induced by $\pi$, the selected subset is defined \textit{with respect to $\pi$} and may therefore depend on both the training algorithm and the resulting policy.
 Formally, this set is defined as follows\footnote{It is worth noting that this set is defined as a member of a set of subsets, due to the existence of multiple representations that satisfy the conditions introduced in the problem statement.}:

-The formulation presented in Equation \ref{eqn:problem_statement} possesses desirable properties, such as assured convergence in line with Theorem 4(1) in \citep{li2006}.
-Additionally, diminishing the dimensionality of the state space results in a proportional reduction of the regret bounds \citep{yang20}.